Open Call Project

 Amami Oshima and the Crisis

-Since ancient times, songs, dances, and shamanism have thrived, and people have lived supporting each other.
-The people of Amami have found divinity in everything, from gods and ancestors to the sea, mountains, plants and animals, the habu snake, the yokai Kenmun, typhoons, and the ebb and flow of tides, offering prayers.
+Since ancient times, singing, dancing, and shamanism have thrived, and people have lived supporting one another.
+The people of Amami have found divinity not only in gods and ancestors but also in the sea, mountains, plants and animals, the habu snake, the mythical creature Kenmun, typhoons, and the ebb and flow of tides, offering prayers to all.
 This "environmental culture," nurtured through living in harmony with nature, is the very soul of Amami Oshima.

 However, now, large developers are advancing resort development on Amami Oshima.
-Plans are underway to construct a high-rise hotel in the center of the small Ashitoku village, where about 140 households live quietly, and a 12-story hotel is planned in the Setsuta village, which houses the mountain Aman-de, where the creator god is said to have descended, and the Amamiko Shrine dedicated to that god.
-When we imagine the towering buildings rising amidst the tranquility and the landscape where myths breathe, we cannot avoid the question, "What do we want to protect, and what do we want to entrust to the future?"
+There are plans to construct a high-rise hotel in the center of the small Ashitoku village, where about 140 households live quietly, and a 12-story hotel is planned in the Setsuta village, which is home to the mountain where the creator god is said to have descended and the Amamiko Shrine dedicated to that god.
+When we imagine the towering buildings rising amidst the tranquility and the landscape where myths breathe, we cannot avoid the question, "What do we want to protect, and what do we want to pass on to the future?"

 The construction of high-rise hotels raises concerns about the following issues: